DOI-ONRR/Revdoi-Data-Quality/README.md

 # Data-Quality-Checker
-I'll put notes here.
+Python scripts created for comparing and checking for anomolies in the data files.
 Feel free to give feedback

 [More Details](https://github.com/ONRR/Revdoi-Data-Quality/wiki)